The Enneagram Personality Test

 Type nine is referred to as the Harmonizer.
 The Harmonizer is easy-going, accommodating, and highly attuned to the needs of others.
 Nines may struggle with conflict and assertiveness and often seek to maintain harmony and peace in their relationships and environments.

-What are The Lines Connecting The Core Types?
+What Are The Lines Connecting The Core Types?

 Example Enneagram Result